quasarframework/quasar-framework.org/source/guide/app-deploying-spa.md

 app.use(history())
 app.use(serveStatic(__dirname + '/dist/spa-<theme>'))
 app.listen(port)
 ```
 Make sure to exchange `<theme>` to the theme you use.

-Heroku assumes a set of npm scripts to be availabe, so we have to alter our `package.json` and add the following under the `script` section:
+Heroku assumes a set of npm scripts to be available, so we have to alter our `package.json` and add the following under the `script` section:
 ```js
 "build": "quasar build",
 "start": "node server.js",
 "heroku-postbuild": "npm install --only=dev --no-shrinkwrap && npm run build"
 ```

-Now it is time to create an app on Heroku by running
+Now it is time to create an app on Heroku by running:
 ```bash
 $ heroku create
 ```

-and deploy to Heroku using
+and deploy to Heroku using:
 ```bash
 $ heroku deploy
 ```